 For range partitioning you can add partition by clicking the Add button too.
 Range boundaries values must be set for partitions.
-To edit values for the partition, select it in the tree and click the action overflow button in the Value box.
+To edit values for the partition, select it in the tree and click button in the Value box.
 The Values Editor dialog box will appear.

 Each value must correspond to the partitioning key column and they must have the same type.
 First value must be greater or equal than the first value of previous partition.
 If the first values are equal than the second value must be greater or equal than the second value of previous partition and so on.
 All values of different partitions cannot be equal, so if partitioning key contains only one column, the value of current must be greater than the value of previous partition.
 When adding new partition to existing partitioned table this rule must be kept too.
 The MAXVALUE keyword can be used for the partitions to set its boundaries to the maximum possible value of the corresponding partitioning key column type.